-Inspiration behind the work
+Inspiration Behind the Work

-We at Grab continuously engage with our customers to understand how we can outserve them better.
-Difficulty in choosing the correct address was one of the key feedback shared by our customers.
+We at Grab continuously engage with our consumers to understand how we can outserve them better.
+Difficulty in choosing the correct address was one of the key feedback shared by our consumers.
 Our drivers shared funny stories about places that have similar names but outrightly different locations e.g. Sime Road is in Bukit Timah but Simei Road is in Simei almost 20 km away, Nicoll Highway is in Kallang but Nicoll Drive is in Changi almost 20 km away.
 In this case, even though the users use the address frequently, there remains scope for misselection.

 Our vast repository of data and insights has helped us identify and solve some challenging problems.
-Our analysis of millions of transport bookings and food orders revealed that customers usually visit five to seven unique locations and order food at one or two addresses.
+Our analysis of millions of transport bookings and food orders revealed that consumers usually visit five to seven unique locations and order food at one or two addresses.

 One intriguing yet intuitive insight that came out was a set pattern in user’s booking behaviour during weekdays.
 A set of passengers mostly commute between two addresses, probably going to the office in the morning and coming back home in the evening.
 These identifiable clusters of pick-up and drop-off locations during peak hours signified our hypothesis of users using a small set of locations for their Grab bookings.
 The pictures below show such clusters in Singapore and Jakarta where passengers generally commute to and fro in morning and in evening respectively.

 This insight also motivated us to test out the concept of user created labels which allows the users to mark their saved places with their own labels like “Home”, “Changi Airport”, “Sis’s House” etc. Initial experiment results were extremely encouraging and we got significantly higher usage and repeat rates from users.